 - Tight Coupling: The micro-services endpoints should never be hardcoded in the UI apps, be it Mobile or Web.
 Refactoring or adding a new service will need the URL changes in the client apps and hence maintenance overheads.
 Frequently updating apps will bring the solutions to evolve fast.

 - Impact on User Experiences: Using an API gateway, we can possibly reduce the multiple service calls by aggregating the payload and serving them once.
 This can improve user performance by reducing the waiting time.
 However, this topic is debatable.

 2. What is an API Gateway Service

 An API Gateway is a special service that stays between the client apps and microservices.
 It behaves like a reverse proxy and routes the client requests to the correct microservices.
-In addition to this, it also provides other cross-cutting features such as authentication, SSL, cache, rate limiting etc.
+In addition to this, it also provides other cross-cutting features such as authentication, SSL, cache, rate limiting, etc.

 When we design a large and complex microservices-based architecture, we need to consider the API Gateway.
-There can be a Single API Gateway or Several API Gateways depending upon the complexity of the application.
+There can be a Single API Gateway or Several API Gateway depending upon the complexity of the application.

 2.1.
 Using a Single API Gateway